Reading the australian federal version.Choose your state →

 What is this right?

-Under federal law, it is unlawful to discriminate against someone in housing on the basis of race, colour, national origin, sex, pregnancy, marital status, sexual orientation, gender identity, disability, or age.
-These protections apply to renting, buying, lending, and access to accommodation services.
+Federal law makes it unlawful to discriminate in housing on the basis of race, colour, national origin, sex, pregnancy, marital status, sexual orientation, gender identity, disability, or age.
+The protection runs across renting, buying, lending, and access to accommodation services.

-A landlord or real estate agent cannot refuse your rental application, set different terms, or evict you because of a protected characteristic.
-Under the Disability Discrimination Act 1992, landlords must also allow reasonable modifications to a property — such as installing grab rails or ramps — at the tenant's expense, unless it would cause unjustifiable hardship.
+A landlord or agent cannot refuse your application, set different terms, or evict you because of a protected attribute.
+The Disability Discrimination Act 1992 goes further — landlords must allow reasonable modifications like grab rails or ramps (at the tenant's expense), unless doing so would cause unjustifiable hardship.

-Complaints are handled by the Australian Human Rights Commission (AHRC).
-You must lodge your complaint within 12 months of the discriminatory act.
-The AHRC first attempts conciliation; if that fails, you can take the matter to the Federal Court or Federal Circuit and Family Court.
+The complaint route is the Australian Human Rights Commission (AHRC).
+You must lodge within 12 months of the act.
+The AHRC tries conciliation first; if that fails, the case can move to the Federal Court or Federal Circuit and Family Court.

 When does it apply?